WillDenby/make-python-faster/src/numpy_pandas_and_more/dask_and_polars.md

 # 🐻‍❄️ Dask and Polars

-These are two libraries designed to address the shortcomings of `Pandas`.
+These are two libraries designed to address the shortcomings of Pandas - the fact that it struggles with very large datasets, and leaves some performance on the table.

 ## Dask

-`Dask` is a flexible parallel computing library for analytics, enabling you to scale up to clusters or down to your laptop.
-It's particularly well-suited for working with large datasets that don't fit into memory, as it breaks down complex computations into manageable tasks, which are executed in parallel.
-Dask provides dynamic task scheduling optimized for computation.
-It's designed to integrate seamlessly with existing Python libraries like `NumPy`, `Pandas`, and `Scikit-Learn`, allowing you to scale those libraries' functionality across multiple cores or machines.
+Dask is a flexible parallel computing library for analytics, enabling you to scale up to clusters or down to your laptop.
+It's well-suited for working with large datasets that don't fit into memory, as it breaks down complex computations into tasks which can be executed in parallel.

-Here's a simple example that demonstrates how to use `Dask` `Array` to perform a computation that is automatically parallelized:
+Here's a simple example demonstrating how to use a Dask `Array` to parallelise a computation:

 ```python
 import dask.array as da